-Only if you plan to vote in a Primary Election.
-Ballots for the Democratic, Republican, DC Statehood Green, and Libertarian parties will be available during the June 19, 2018 Primary Election.
+Only if you plan to vote for candidates in a Primary Election.
+Ballots for the Democratic, Republican, DC Statehood Green, and Libertarian parties were available during the June 19, 2018 Primary Election.

-General Elections and ballot initiatives are open to all eligible District voters.
+General Elections and ballot initiatives, referendums and amendments are open to all eligible District voters.